avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 Building process
 ----------------

+The following steps will build Gem from the commandline using `autotools`.
+I assume that you have changed your working directory to the Gem root.

 ### autogen.sh
-If you clone the git repository, you have to build the building tool yourself from the root of the cloned directory:
+If you have cloned the git repository, you have to build the building tool yourself:

 ~~~~bash
 $ ./autogen.sh